manifoldco/mamba/README.md

 ## Usage

 The `sign` function accepts a URL and a private ECDSA P-521 encryption key.
 It returns the same URL with a timestamp and signature in the query denoted by `ts` and `sig`, respectively.
-Example:
+You can use a PEM or a DER key.

+### With a PEM key

 ```js
 import { sign } from "@arigato/mamba";